 Winter dresses have been impossible to find for my little one.
 As Bella is only in size 1, I wasn’t expecting any trouble in finding winter dresses, but alas I have.

-Searching online for inspiration I discovered the idea of upcylcing a jumper into a little girl’s dress, and between both tutorials I was confident to ‘give it a go’, with the result of two lovely girl’s winter dresses.
+Searching online for inspiration I discovered the idea of upcylcing a jumper into a little girl’s dress.
+Between both tutorials I was confident to ‘give it a go’.
+Result was two lovely girl’s winter dresses.

-Off to the op-shop Saturday morning and by Saturday evening I’d whipped up a couple of dresses for Bella to wear to Mass Sunday morning.
-The cream dress is needing further embellishments but for now, with a bright sash of pink around her waist, tights and boots (not the ones above, they’re big brother’s) Bella looked rather cute on Sunday morning.
+Off to the op-shop Saturday morning.
+By Saturday evening I’d whipped up a couple of dresses for Bella to wear to Mass Sunday morning.
+The cream dress is needing further embellishments.
+But for now, with a bright sash of pink around her waist, tights and boots (not the ones above, they’re big brother’s) Bella looked rather cute on Sunday morning.

 I’ll leave it to Make it Love it and Everyday Art to take you through step by step.
-Essentially though, I used another dress as a template for size, took a deep breath and cut, with the result as you can see, of a ‘dodgy’ armhole on one side fortunately the material was forgiving.
+Essentially though, I used another dress as a template for size.
+Took a deep breath and cut.
+The result as you can see is a ‘dodgy’ armhole on one side, fortunately the material was forgiving.